astronomer/airflow-guides/guides/airflow-scaling-workers.md

 tags: ["Workers", "Concurrency", "Parallelism", "DAGs"]
 ---
 <!-- markdownlint-disable-file -->

+## Overview

-One of Airflow's most important features is its ability to run at any scale.
-Because Airflow is 100% code, you need to only update a few key settings across your environment when to scale up your data pipelines.
+One of Apache Airflow's biggest strengths is its ability to scale as the needs of your team grow.
+To make the most of Airflow's extensibility, there are a few key settings that you should consider modifying as you scale up your data pipelines.

+Airflow exposes a number of parameters that are closely related to DAG and task-level performance.
+These fall into 3 categories:

+- Environment-level settings
+- DAG-level settings
+- Operator-level settings

+Environment-level settings are generally set in the `airflow.cfg` file or through environment variables, while DAG and task-level settings are typically specified in code.

-In this guide, we'll walk through the key Airflow components related to scale.
-We'll also provide guidance on when and how to scale Airflow to best suit your needs.
+In this guide, we'll walk through key values in each category in the context of scale and performance.

-## Scale Airflow Using Settings
+## Environment-level Airflow Settings

-One of the ways you can control the scale of Airflow is through environment-level settings.
-These can be configured either in your `airflow.cfg` file or through setting environment variables.

-The following table includes some of they key settings you'll want to update when scaling Airflow:
+Environment-level settings are typically set in the `airflow.cfg` file, which is required in all Airflow projects.
+All settings in this file have a default value that can be overriden by modifying the file directly.
+Default values are taken from the [default_airflow.cfg file](https://github.com/apache/airflow/blob/master/airflow/config_templates/default_airflow.cfg) in Airflow project source code.

+To check current values for an existing Airflow environment, navigate to **Admin** > **Configurations** in the Airflow UI.
+For more information, read [Setting Configuration Options](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-config.html) or [Configuration Reference](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html) in Airflow documentation.

+> **Note:** If you're running on Astronomer, these settings can be modified via Environment Variables.
+For more information, read [Environment Variables on Astronomer](https://www.astronomer.io/docs/cloud/stable/deploy/environment-variables).

+### Default Values

 <table>
   <tr>